Last Updated: 2025-10-21 Tue 14:18

 1 Introduction

-This project will feel somewhat familiar in that it is nearly identical to the preceding project: there is a coding problem and a puzzle-solving problem.
-The major change is that everything is at the assembly level:
+This project will feel somewhat familiar in that it is nearly identical to the preceding one.
+The major change is that everything is at the assembly level on a coding problem and puzzle-solving problem:

-• Problem 1 re-works the Clock functions from the previous project in x86-64 Assembly rather than C
+• Problem 1 re-works the Battery Meter functions from the previous project in x86-64 Assembly rather than C

-• Problem 2 involves analyzing a binary executable to provide it with the correct input to "defuse" the executable much like the previous project's Puzzlebox problem
+• Problem 2 involves analyzing a binary executable to provide it with the correct input to "solve" the executable much like the previous project's Puzzlebox problem

 Working with assembly will get you a much more acquainted with the low-level details of the x86-64 platform and give you a greater appreciation for "high-level" languages (like C).